 Moving to Chicago was our third move in 5 years.
 Raised on the West Coast and educated on the East, I suppose it was only a matter of time before my wife, Dee, and I settled on the Third Coast.
 With each move, we've made it a priority to find a nearby destination for outdoor adventure and natural tranquility.

-The Indiana Dunes had been our radar for a while.
+The Indiana Dunes had been on our radar for a while.
 It’s not often you can drive to a national park (the Indiana Dunes National Park) within an hour of a metropolis.
-Tall trees, forested hills and wide open spaces were a welcome change from our downtown place.
+Tall trees, forested hills, and wide-open spaces were a welcome change from our downtown place.
 When the weather finally hit pleasant spring temperatures, Dee and I loaded up the car with the bikes and kayak and headed to the Indiana Dunes for the weekend.

 Imagination Glen’s mountain biking playground

 Our local bike shop owner raved about the Outback Trail at Imagination Glen.
 While I’m not the most technical rider out there, I am a bit of a connoisseur when it comes to single-track mountain biking.
 Having ridden some of the country's best trails on both coasts, I know a thing or two about what makes a good mountain biking trip.
 From my conversation with the shop owner, I knew that Imagination Glen was one of the premier trail networks near Chicagoland.